 Application to Open API

-Generated code includes automated output of OpenAPI document at runtime, incorporating any changes
+Generated code includes automated output of OpenAPI document at runtime, incorporating

 applied during enrichment.